mattsalinero/gda_bikeshare/bike_share_spec.md

 	- potential members can be identified by looking for indications that the bikeshare is being used as a means of transportation
 	- indications include short, frequent rides, use during the morning and weekdays, and travel between city stations outside tourist areas
 - One limitation of this analysis was the inability to analyze multiple rides from the same user
-	- these conclusions could be furher reinforced using this type of data
+	- the conclusions from this analysis could be reinforced using ride data that linked to the riding user
+- Additionally, outside location data, such as data on tourist attractions and public transit stops could be used to develop a better understanding of how and why members and casual riders choose to ride